 As founder and Abbot of one of the oldest Chán temples in the United States, Hsu Yun temple in Honolulu Hawaii, the monk, Jy Din, expressed to me great disappointment that his temple attracted so few native Westerners.
 It was his belief that ethnic temples could never adequately serve the native Westerner due to the vast differences in culture and language unless Western culture could be allowed "in the door."
 Eager to make Chán available to all Westerners, in 1997 Jy Din put his seal on the first four ordination certificates for the newly founded, internet-based, order of Hsu Yun (ZBOHY).

-In the spirit of Chán, it is the intent of the friends and members of ZBOHY to offer this website as a forum for articles, discussions (registration required), art and poetry, that inspire and illuminate, and that assist on the journey through the expansive realm of Chán.
+In the spirit of Chán, it is the intent of the friends and members of ZBOHY to offer this website as a forum for articles, art, and poetry, that inspire and illuminate, and that assist on the journey through the expansive realm of Chán.
 We welcome submissions of content from registered users of the site.
 We also encourage comments and questions which, while moderated, can be freely posted at the bottom of most pages.

 Chuan Zhi, December 2014